Mudpuppy12/aws-github/README.md

 # aws-github
-AWS CodeBuild GitHub test
+AWS CodeBuild GitHub Runner deployment POC.
+Used aws-lab to configure a github runner in AWS codebuild.

-Github - > AWS codebuild runner ->
+# Requirements
+* A bucket for SSM - ansible-deploy-bucket (Create a private bucket)
+* Github CodeBuild Runner setup (See aws-lab)